 As many of my readers know I am an Asian American who’s taste buds love to travel.
-I love to try new foods and share them with my family.
+I love to try new foods and share them with my family and friends.
 One of the best things I can do is create a recipe that is not only quick and easy but something my kids will devour without question.

 Don’t get me wrong, my kids can be the pickiest eaters in the world, but I’ve found that when I keep to the Asian aspect of our heritage I tend to win in the dinner department.
 Whenever chicken goes on sale at my local grocery store I love to grab up as many chicken thighs as we can stomach and get to cooking.

 I converted my oven recipe into this pressure cooker recipe and I just love it!
-The chicken was so tender and moist yet it fell off the bone with ease.
+The chicken was so tender and moist it fell off the bone with ease.
 Since I’m the only one who loves crispy skin, I broiled my pieces of chicken and kept the kiddos chickens in the pot to soak up more of the sauce.
-Served them over a bed of freshly steamed rice and let the food do the talking after that.
+I served them over a bed of freshly steamed jasmine rice and let the food do the talking after that.

 Come back and let us know what your family thought of it and let us know how your’s turned out.
 If you love pressure cooker chicken recipes check out my Pressure Cooker Lemon and Herb Recipe for your next dinner meal.